Common questions

 What is AI governance and why does our organization need it?

 AI governance is the framework of policies, controls, and oversight that ensures your organization uses AI tools responsibly, securely, and in compliance with regulations.
 It covers which AI tools are approved, who can use them, what data can be shared with AI systems, how outputs are reviewed, and how to handle incidents.
 Every organization using AI — even basic tools like Copilot or ChatGPT — needs governance.
-Without it, staff may inadvertently share sensitive data, make decisions based on AI hallucinations, or violate compliance requirements.
+Without it, staff may inadvertently share sensitive data, make decisions based on AI errors, or violate compliance requirements.

 How do nonprofits deploy AI safely?